West Chester Mortgage Fraud Attorney

 There may be several defenses that can help a person overcome these types of allegations.
 Some successful defenses include, but are not limited to:

 - False Accusations

 - Illegal Search and Seizure

 Back to top

 Skinner Law Firm – A Mortgage Fraud Lawyer in Chester County

 Michael J. Skinner is a former Assistant District Attorney of Chester County.
 He understands how prosecutors handle these cases and know what weaknesses to look for when it comes to evidence.

 The Skinner Law Firm represents clients throughout Montgomery County, Delaware County, Lancaster County, and Chester County.
-Let our firm review your case and help you understand your legal options by calling (610) 436-1410 right now to schedule a free consultation.
+Let our firm review your case and help you understand your legal options by contacting (610) 436-1410 right now to schedule a free consultation.